 - Pour marinade ingredients into a large zip-top bag.
-Toss around so the are mixed evenly.
+Toss it around so it's mixed evenly.
 Add chicken to the bag.
 Toss it around again so all of the chicken is evenly coated.
-Close the bag and place in the refrigerator for 15-30 minutes to allow the flavors to blend.
+Close the bag and place it in the refrigerator for 15-30 minutes to allow the flavors to blend.

 TO GRILL THE CHICKEN